Brappp/paissadb_parser/README.md

 4. **Using the Tool:**
    - The GUI will open.
-   - Click "Download Latest CSV" to download and load the latest housing data.
+   - Click "Download Latest CSV" to download and load the latest housing data from paissadb.
    - Select your query parameters (worlds, districts, wards, etc.).
    - Click "Execute Query" to display the results.